 And here’s something else to think about… What if we all followed our passions?
 What if we all found those things that invigorated our souls?
 Each of us, fulfilling our life’s purposes and going down new and traditional roads.
 Each of us overcoming our fears and unlocking our hearts and minds to vast amounts of potential.

 As we move into the month of May, Mind Key and The Daily Key will examine more thoroughly what passion means to us.
 We’ll be sharing interviews with individuals who are fulfilling their passions through work and home life.
 We will have articles on how to find passion in the everyday.
-But we will also discuss discovering how to find passion and usefulness in financial wellness, and how sex can be empowering.
+But we will also discuss how to find passion in financial wellness, and how sex can be empowering.
 When it comes to passion, there’s a great deal we can tackle, and we hope that you join us as we learn with one another.